christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 #### ZooKeeper Atomic Broadcast (ZAB) {#sec:zookeeper}

-The _ZooKeeper atomic broadcast_ (ZAB) protocol is the replication protocol that powers the ZooKeeper coordination service [@junqueira2011zab].
+The _ZooKeeper atomic broadcast_ (ZAB) protocol is the replication protocol that powers the ZooKeeper coordination service [@junqueira2011zab], which is one of the most popular open-source consensus systems.
 It was introduced by Yahoo! and later became an Apache project.
 It combines _atomic broadcast_ and primary-copy (cf. subsection [@sec:primary-copy])with leader election.
 Atomic broadcast (also known as _total order broadcast_) is similar to consensus, but generalized for all types of message broadcasts in a distributed system.
 In fact, the consensus problem for crash-faults can be reduced to atomic broadcast and vice-versa [@chandra1996unreliable].
 Atomic broadcast puts the requirement on systems to "deliver the same messages in the same order".

 ZooKeeper uses ZAB to propagate state changes throughout the ZooKeeper cluster [@hunt2010zookeeper].
 It implements a primary-copy scheme in which a primary node serves and executes client requests and uses ZAB to propagate the corresponding state changes to follower nodes.
 ZAB guarantees total ordering (linearizability), i.e., when it delivers a change of state, all other changes on which it depends must be delivered first.